-13.1 Protocol Modifications
+13.1 Adherence to the Protocol

-The Investigator will not modify this protocol without obtaining the concurrence of the sponsor.
+The Investigator is responsible for ensuring the study is conducted in accordance with the procedures and evaluations described in the protocol.
+The Investigator will not deviate from this protocol without obtaining the concurrence of the Sponsor, specifically without discussion with the Medical Monitor.
 All protocol amendments must be issued by the Sponsor, signed and dated by the Investigator, and should not be implemented without prior IRB approval, except where necessary to eliminate immediate hazards to the patients or when the change(s) involves only logistical or administrative aspects of the trial (e.g., change in monitor[s], change of telephone number[s]).
 Responsibilities for reporting protocol amendments to any Regulatory Authority (if applicable) and/or IRB are further described in the Ethical Aspects section of the protocol.